 If you meet the basic PAR requirements, haven’t made a mistake on the application form, and your registration is still unsuccessful, you can contact customer service (or the HK Immigration Department if you applied directly through the government).
-There’s a reconsideration process which often involves providing additional information and documentation.
+There’s a reconsideration process that often involves providing additional information and documentation.

 Indian citizens who wish to travel to Hong Kong for periods of up to 14 days need a PAR Hong Kong to be able to enter the region.
 The PAR application is quick and applications are normally processed within 24 hours.

 Although Hong Kong is now part of the People’s Republic of China, the region has retained control over its laws (including immigration).
 Chinese visas are not valid for Hong Kong and vice-versa.